 Watermelon has a great reputation.
-We’re always told to eat a lot of it – and we sure won’t object!
-This refreshing fruit is amazing on a hot summer day.
-It can also hydrate your body, thanks to its high water content.
+You’re always told to eat a lot of it – and you sure won’t object!
+This refreshing fruit is a savior on a hot summer day as it t can hydrate your body, thanks to its 92% water content.

 It’s no secret that watermelon will boost your hydration status.
 But it will also up your risk for diarrhea if you have too much.
 It is more likely if you’re taking medications like antibiotics and antacids, which mess with your digestive system.

-A more common cause of diarrhea from watermelon is the lycopene.
+A common cause of diarrhea from watermelon is the lycopene.
 This pigmented antioxidant gives watermelon its pretty red hue.
 However, eating a lot of it will cause watery stools.
-And since watermelon has 40 percent more lycopene than raw tomatoes, it pays to be careful.
+And since watermelon has 40% more lycopene than raw tomatoes, it pays to be careful.

 If you already eat lots of red fruits and veggies, go easy on the watermelon.
 One slice has 14.7 mg of lycopene, and the recommended amount is about 30 mg.
-Therefore, eating two – maybe three – slices each day should be fine.1
+Therefore, eating 2 – maybe 3 – slices each day should be fine.1

 2. Irregular Heartbeat